 Mistake #4: Tile, Interrupted (Thanks to Trim)

 Did you know tile trim is largely an American invention?
-Most other countries, many of them with an extensive history in tile-making and tile-installation, don’t use trim.
-The preferred design strategy is to tile wall to wall, floor to ceiling—without the use of trim.
+Most other countries, many of them with an extensive history in tile making and tile installation, don’t use trim.
+The preferred design strategy is to tile wall-to-wall, or floor-to-ceiling: without the use of trim.

 Unfortunately, many people suffer over trying to find the perfect trim to fit their perfect tile.
 This becomes even more difficult due to the fact that most imported tile doesn’t come with trim.
 There are ways to finish your project without using trim that we actually find more aesthetically pleasing–and truly reflect tile’s tradition.

 The takeaway: Consider how a floor-to-ceiling approach to tile can offer more design impact.
-See our Trim Guide, or ask your designer.
+Read about alternatives to trim in the clé notes blog.

 Mistake #5: Don’t Be a Short-Sheeter